naddison36/tx2uml/README.md

 }'
 ```

-Anvil, Hardhat and Genache all support `debug_traceTransaction` but without the `tracer` parameter so will not work with tx2uml.
+Hardhat and Ganache support `debug_traceTransaction` but without the `tracer` parameter so will not work with tx2uml.

 Known Ethereum node clients that support `trace_transaction` are: